 3. Focus.
 I expect for the 50 minutes you are in this room, your focus is on math.
-The group-style learning activities are for your benefit: it is extremely important you work hard for the time you are here.
+It is extremely important you work hard for the time you are here.

 4. Responsibility.
 I expect you to be responsible for your own education.
 Part of being responsible includes (but again, is not limited to) regulating your learning behaviors-knowing how much time you need outside of class to master material, seeking help when subject matter is unclear, not waiting until the last minute to study or complete assignments, not giving up when problems take more than 10 minutes, etc. You will get out of this class what you put in to it!